Secrets, Service Setup & Materializer

 Bulk .env import

-Click Import from .env to paste a .env file.
+Click Import .env to paste a .env file.
 Trinity:

 1. Parses the file (handles quoted values, escaped newlines, inline comments)